ETS-Android2/NDSU-Map/README.md

 ## How To Use
 * Open with Android Studio (note: select the campus map folder where under the NDSU-Map)

-* Install Google Play service SDK tools
+* Install Google Play service SDK tools in Android Stutdio

 * If Android-Map SDK not useable, replace your own SDK key in `res/values/google_maps_api.xml`